SangamSrivastav/Fake-News-Detection/README.md

 ## 🔍 Project Overview

 Fake or spam news are a widespread issue in digital communication.
-This project builds an intelligent classifier that analyzes email content and predicts whether it's legitimate or fake — with **up to 98.7% accuracy**!
+This project builds an intelligent classifier that analyzes news content and predicts whether it's legitimate or fake — with **up to 98.7% accuracy**!

 ---